Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tài nguyên Môi trườngBáo Tài nguyên Môi trường25/09/2023

-Resettlement project has lasted 14 years but has not been occupied yet
+Resettlement project has lasted for 14 years but has not been occupied yet

-The project to build Khe Mu resettlement area, Thanh Thuy commune, Thanh Chuong district (Nghe An province) was approved by the People's Committee of Nghe An province in 2009.
+The project to build Khe Mu resettlement area, Thanh Thuy commune, Thanh Chuong district ( Nghe An province) was approved by the People's Committee of Nghe An province in 2009.
 The project is invested by Nghe An Rural Development Department with a capital of nearly 80 billion VND.
-The project's goal is to help more than 100 floating fishing households on Lam river stabilize their lives and reduce poverty.
+The goal of the project is to help more than 100 fishing households living on Lam river stabilize their lives and reduce poverty.

 After many years of being unfinished due to lack of capital, in 2020, this project continued to be allocated an additional 5 billion VND to complete the cultural house, roads, and electricity.
 The project investor said that in 2022, the project's infrastructure was completed, but to date, no residents have moved into this resettlement area.
-The two completed cultural houses have become grazing grounds for local people, with overgrown trees around them looking very miserable.
+The two completed cultural houses have become grazing grounds for local people, and the surrounding trees are overgrown and look very miserable.

 2(1).jpg

-Khe Mu resettlement area has been in place for 14 years and people have not been able to move in.
+Khe Mu resettlement area has been inhabited for 14 years now.

-Recently, according to the report of Thanh Thuy Commune People's Committee, after checking, 8 households have re-encroached on the land of this resettlement area project to plant acacia.
-The commune government has requested the households to stop encroaching and return the land to the project.
+Recently, according to a report by the People's Committee of Thanh Thuy commune, after checking, 8 households have re-encroached on the land of this resettlement area project to plant acacia.
+The commune government has asked the households to stop encroaching and return the land to the project.

 1(3).jpg

-The built infrastructure was abandoned and showed signs of deterioration.
+The infrastructure was abandoned and shows signs of deterioration.

 According to Mr. Thanh, dividing the land for production to the people will take a lot of time and money to measure, but it is not known where to get the source.
 "In the near future, the investor and the district will meet to find a solution" - Mr. Thanh said.